 3.37.
 Written notice of a motion to move an amendment of the Cabinet's proposals for the Council's Budget and Policy Framework, subject to the Budget and Policy Framework Procedure Rules, must be delivered to the Monitoring Officer not later than midday 3 working days before the Council meeting at which it is to be considered.
 Motions received after that deadline will only be considered in exceptional circumstances and with the approval of the Chairman, Section 151 Officer and Monitoring Officer.
-Subject to Rule 12.4 the Chairman has discretion on how to deal with motions under this Rule.
+The Chairman has discretion on how to deal with motions under this Rule.